What are Magic Mushrooms? A Primer on a Classic Psychedelic

 Not all magic mushrooms are created equal.
 The genera (a biological categorization of the different types of mushrooms) of ‘shrooms that include the psilocybin compound include Copelandia, Gymnopilus, Inocybe, Mycena, Panaeolus, Pholiotina, Pluteus, and Psilocybe.
 While these mushrooms grow in different environments, look different, and taste different, they all contain the psilocybe and psilocin compounds that create a psychedelic experience when eaten.
 And these variants of psychedelic mushrooms are available throughout the world (see map), with their availability being a key reason that their use has been so widespread for so long.

 The Future of Magic Mushrooms

-As with other psychedelic compounds such as ketamine and LSD, psilocybin is under study as a potential treatment for a variety of mental disorders, including depression, addiction and obsessive compulsive disorder.
+As with other psychedelic compounds such as ketamine and LSD, psilocybin is under study as a potential treatment for a variety of mental disorders, including depression, addiction and obsessive-compulsive disorder.
 Over the next several years, there is a very real possibility that psilocybin will be licensed for use, under controlled conditions by medical practitioners, as a novel treatment for these disorders if all other treatment options have failed.
-And over the decades to come, as the research demonstrates the effectiveness of the product and its limited short- and long-term side effects, that use of magic mushrooms will finally enter the mainstream and bring relief to tens of millions of sufferers worldwide.
-After being used by humans since the dawn of civilization, it may soon be prime-time for magic mushrooms.
+And over the decades to come, as the research demonstrates the effectiveness of the product and its limited short- and long-term side effects, the use of magic mushrooms will finally enter the mainstream and bring relief to tens of millions of sufferers worldwide.
+After being used by humans since the dawn of civilization, it may soon be prime time for magic mushrooms.

 Magic Mushrooms 101